theochem/horton/doc/user_download_and_install_mac.rst

     sudo port select --set pip pip27

-Since Breathe (>=1.2.0) and Sphinx (>=1.3.1) may not be available through MacPort, they should be installed through PIP:
+Since Breathe (>=1.2.0) and Sphinx (>=1.3.1) may not be available through MacPorts, they should be installed through PIP:

 .. code-block:: bash